How do Turn a Picture into a Pixel Grid? (2 Easy Ways)

 Introduction

-Have you ever looked at a photo and thought, "That would look amazing made of pixel beads"?
-But then you hit the wall: How exactly do I turn a messy photo into a clean pixel grid?
+Have you ever looked at a photo and thought, "That would look amazing made of pixel beads "?
+But then you hit the wall:

 You can't just guess.
 You need a map.
 Instead of hunting for generic beading patterns that don't match your vision, you need a way to create your own.

-Before we get technical, let’s answer the most common question: "Is this going to be difficult?"
+Before we get technical, let’s answer the most common question:

 The short answer: No. The logic of pixel art is universal.
-Whether you are arranging plastic beads on a pegboard or following a pattern for cross stitch, the rule is the same: one square equals one color.
+Whether you are arranging plastic beads on a pegboard or following a pattern for cross-stitch, the rule is the same: one square equals one color.

 The only "hard" part is creating the pattern itself.
 Once you have a good grid, the rest is just relaxing, repetitive fun.